Welcome to Heartland Power Cooperative

-What are the advantages of a joint membership?
 With a joint membership, either spouse is eligible to serve on the Board of Directors or the nominating committee.
 Either one or the other may vote at a Cooperative business meeting.

-Does a joint membership entitle both the husband and wife a vote for Cooperative business?
 No. A membership, whether single or joint, has one vote.
 Either spouse may cast the vote, but the joint membership has only one vote.

-What happens to the patronage dividends if either the husband or wife dies with a joint membership?
 When a husband and wife have a joint membership and one or the other becomes deceased, the membership is still held by the surviving spouse.
 There is also no paperwork to be done transferring the patronage dividends as they are already in the survivor’s name.

-What are the disadvantages of a single membership?
 In the case of a single membership, if the member becomes deceased, the surviving spouse must take out a new membership.
 Additional paper work must be completed before the patronage dividends can be assigned to the surviving spouse’s new membership.